Classic Allardyce: Sloppy Liverpool punished as West Brom ruin Klopp's Christmas | Goal.com

 This was a flashback to a different time.
 To 2017, when a deep-lying defence was the Reds’ kryptonite.
 They’d moved past those issues, or so we thought.

-It was exactly what his side needed, an early goal to break open the game.
-That’s what you need against a parked bus, isn’t it?
+It was exactly what Liverpool needed, an early goal to break open the game.
+That’s what's required against a parked bus, isn’t it?

-But as Albion remained dogged and determined, rarely venturing outside their own penalty area, Liverpool’s focus wandered.
+But as Albion remained dogged and determined, rarely venturing outside their own penalty area for long periods, Liverpool’s focus wandered.
 Driven to distraction, perhaps?
 A touch of complacency, maybe?
 Either way, they lost their way.

 Honest as ever, Andy Robertson told Sky Sports afterwards, "When you go slack, you get what you deserve."
-That’s exactly what Liverpool did.
+That’s exactly what Liverpool did, they went slack.

-Their second half was bafflingly poor, a litany of hopeful crosses, loose touches and aimless possession, interspersed with dangerous counters from West Brom, who grew visibly as the minutes ticked by.
+Their second half was bafflingly poor, a litany of hopeful crosses, loose touches and aimless possession, interspersed with increasingly-dangerous counters from West Brom, who grew visibly as the minutes ticked by.

 Liverpool lost Joel Matip to injury, and could muster only one more effort on target, with Sam Johnstone superbly saving Roberto Firmino’s late header.